 What are we doing?

-So, we’re doing it ourselves.
+So, we are doing it ourselves.

 Why are we walking?

-If all goes well and we enjoy the challenge then we are thinking about making it an annual event, maybe in different parts of the U.K. with varying degrees of difficulty.
+If all goes well and we enjoy the challenge then we are thinking about making it an annual event.
+Maybe in different parts of the U.K. with varying degrees of difficulty.
 But I think I should see how this one goes first before I go jumping into making any promises!

 I want to give the kids a sense of purpose and to know that sometimes walking doesn’t have to be about the destination.
 Sometimes it can be about the challenge.
 We are spreading the word and trying to get as much sponsorship as possible for a great cause close to our hearts.